Switch-Company/form-validation/README.md

 * `match`: A CSS selector matching the elements that you want the validator to test
 * `test`: A function that will test the element

 The test function must return `true`, `false`, or a custom `ValidityState` you want to return for this test.
-If the return value is `false` the `ValidityState` value will be `customMismatch`.
+If the return value is `false` the `ValidityState` value will be `customError`.
 When `true` the test succeed, otherwise it fails.

 ```js
 [